jcpaik/sofa-manuscript/vault/b. Angle Hypothesis/Polygon.md

 > Call any such set $X = \mathcal{E}(H_1, \dots, H_n)$ a _Nef polygon_.
 > ^def-nef-polygon

-We introduce the notion of a _simple_ Nef polygon.
+For our use, we introduce the notion of a _simple_ Nef polygon.

 > __Definition [simple-nef-polygon].__ Call a Nef polygon $X$ _simple_ if $X = \mathcal{E}(H_1, \dots, H_n)$ for an $n$-ary boolean function $\mathcal{E}$ and closed half-planes $H_1, \dots, H_n$ with different boundaries $l_1, \dots, l_n$.
 > ^def-simple-nef-polygon

 A line $l$ in $\mathbb{R}^2$ is a Nef polygon, since we can intersect the two closed half-planes $H_l^+$ and $H_l^-$ with boundary $l$ to express $l = H_l^+ \cap H_l^-$.
 However, $l$ is not simple because the half-planes $H_l^+$ and $H_l^-$ used in the expression of $l$ use the same boundary.
 On the other hand, the cap $K$ and the polygon niche $\mathcal{N}_\Theta(K)$ of $K$ is are simple Nef polygons.

-We can spell out the idea used in balancedness condition rigorously.
+Using [[b.
+Angle Hypothesis/Polygon#^def-simple-nef-polygon]], we can spell out the idea used in balancedness condition precisely.

 > __Theorem [nef-polygon-area-diff].__ Let $P = \mathcal{E}_P(H_1, \dots, H_n)$ be a simple Nef polygon defined with $n$ closed half-planes $H_i = H(t_i, h_i)$ for $1 \leq i \leq n$, each of different boundary $l_i$.
 Then there is an absolute constant $\epsilon = \epsilon(P) > 0$ such that the following holds.
 >